 2. The History & Architecture

-This Historic District of Fernandina Beach is a 50-block area at the north end of Amelia Island and is recognized by the National Register of Historic Places.
+This Historic District of Fernandina Beach is a 50-block area on the north end of Amelia Island and is recognized by the National Register of Historic Places.
 This area was once a Victorian seaport village — home to pirates, Gilded Age millionaires, bootleggers, shrimpers, and other characters.
 Take a docent-led walking tour to see the beautiful Victorian homes that still stand today and hear colorful stories of the way island life used to be in the heart of Amelia Island’s downtown.

 3. The Sunsets